mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 (branchB|MERGING) $
 ```

 Cool, that looks like it's working.

-As I use it, I realize that I miss having the working directory show up in my shell prompt so I change it to this:
+But I miss having the working directory show up in my shell prompt so I change it to this:

 ```bash
 $ export PS1='\w $(__git_ps1 "(%s)") \$ '